 Red Cliffs Campground

-Take Interstate 15 north from St. George, Utah, to Exit 22*.
-At the end of the freeway off-ramp, turn right onto Old Highway 91 (frontage road).
-Travel south 2 miles and turn right after passing the sign for the Red Cliffs Recreation Area.
-Continue under two freeway tunnels and follow the paved road for 1.3 miles into the campground.
+From St. George: Take Interstate 15 north to Exit 22/228 N-Leeds.
+At the end of the off-ramp, turn right onto Old Highway 91.
+Travel south 1.5 miles and turn right.
+Continue under two freeway tunnels (tunnels restrict vehicle size to less than 12 feet in height and width) turn left and follow the paved road for 1.3 miles into the campground.